mjncardenas/Pandas-Project/README.md

 •	We would like to predict delays time for flights
 •	We are planning to use the datasets to identify which airlines have the most delays.
 •	We also would like to identify what days and months have the most delays.
-•	We would also like to predict delays based on several features ​
+​
 2) Why did you select this topic?
 •	We like to travel and improve our travel experience